tadaszelvys/server-library/doc/component/jwt_loader_and_creator.md

 # The JWTCreator

-This service will create JWS (signed JWT) or JWE (encrypted JWT) if enabled.
+This service will create JWS (signed JWT) or JWE (encrypted JWT) if encryption is enabled.

 ```php
 use OAuth2\Util\JWTCreator;